Founders should follow these seven tips for PR work

-1. don't promise the moon from heaven
+1. don't promise the blue sky

-Hardly anything is more embarrassing than to promise something grandiloquently and to row back later.
-Carina Goldschmid, head of the consulting firm Startup Communication, therefore advises not to lay it on too thick when communicating.
-Claims like "the next Amazon" often backfire when things don't go as well as hoped.
+Few things are more embarrassing than making grandiose promises and then backtracking later.
+Carina Goldschmid, head of the consulting firm "Startup Communication", therefore advises not to lay it on too thick when communicating.
+Claims such as "the next Amazon" often backfire when things don't go as well as hoped.

-Start-ups should not appear to be trying to hide anything.
+Start-ups should not give the impression that they are trying to hide something.
 Bad business figures or a deal that fell through?
 It is advisable to communicate openly, advises Pola Moitroux, crisis communications expert at communications consultancy Finsbury Glover Hering.
-"Germany is more skeptical about disruptive business models compared to other countries, so startups have more of a duty to explain in order to build trust," she says.
+"Compared to other countries, Germany is more skeptical about disruptive business models, which is why start-ups have a greater obligation to explain themselves in order to build trust," she says.

 Tijen Onaran, CEO Global Digital Women

-It is much more important, she says, to talk to employees, customers and investors about the negative reporting.
-"Especially for the closest circle, it is hard to bear when the company is publicly criticized," Moitroux says.
-"Employees may even be approached by friends and neighbors about it."
-Founders should therefore openly discuss the criticisms with them.
+It is much more important to talk to employees, customers and investors about the negative reporting.
+"It is particularly difficult for the closest circle to bear when the company is publicly criticized," says Moitroux.
+"Employees may even be approached by friends and neighbors."
+Founders should therefore discuss the points of criticism openly with them.

-4. Build up a good journalistic network.
+4. build up a good journalistic network

-5. Setting the right topics
+5. Set the right topics

 What distinguishes start-ups from large corporations: There is no board of directors at the top, which is replaced at regular intervals, but often still the founders themselves.
-This makes startups interesting for the media, as entrepreneur Tijen Onaran knows.
+This makes start-ups interesting for the media, as entrepreneur Tijen Onaran knows.

 Building a personal brand right from the start.

-7. Don't hire amateurs for public relations.
+7. don't hire amateurs for public relations work

 Like it?
 Please spread the word: